Objections & replies · v2.0 · July 2026

 Critic: You have described a recursive structure, not consciousness.
 A system could have all the structural features and still lack inside-ness.

 Reply: This is the inside-ness gap.
 The proposal does not prove that structural inside equals phenomenal inside.
 It argues that the demand for a further bridge may itself rely on container-logic.
+The honest test of that reply is comparative: it earns its place only if the fold framing dissolves or explains something the container framing cannot, and it should be given up if it proves idle.

 Status Deepest unresolved philosophical burden.